ory/docs/docs/keto/contributing.md

 disclose by contacting us at security@ory.sh.

 First: As a potential contributor, your changes and ideas are welcome at any hour of the day or night, weekdays, weekends, and holidays.
-Please do not ever hesitate to ask a question or send a pull request.
+Please don't ever hesitate to ask a question or send a pull request.

 If you are unsure, just ask or submit the issue or pull request anyways.
 You